dl1bz/deskhpsdr/README.md

 - Dr. Warren C. Pratt NR0V for the great software library WDSP, the "heart" of our deskHPSDR application
 - all of the active users for support deskHPSDR

-## Exclusion of any Guarantee and any Warrenty
+## Exclusion of any Guarantee and any Warrenty and limited Support

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 All what you do with this code is at your very own risk.
 The code is published "as it is" without right of any kind of support or similiar services.

+**There are no rights or obligations to get any kind of support for deskHPSDR from me, I publish the source code "as it is".**